jogren/Free-Pour/README.md

 # Free Pour

 Free Pour is an app designed for bartenders wishing to level up their cocktail knowledge.
 The app provides a tasteful UI for users to search through a database of hundreds of cocktails, clicking for more information, including glass type, ingredients, and instructions.
-When a cocktail is favorited, the user to prompted to quiz themselved by guessing the cocktails main ingredients and their measuring amounts.
+When a cocktail is favorited, the user to prompted to quiz themselved by guessing the cocktail's main ingredients and their measuring amounts.

 ### Getting Started